noplacenoaddress/RNMnetwork/Part 4 - My experience/2 - saray.md

 ![chain breaks](../Images/depositphotos_75624997-stock-illustration-man-hands-breaking-steel-handcuffs.jpg)

-### What is her paper in the systematic destruction of my life
+### What they forced her in the systematic destruction of my life

 So I meet Saray on September 2012 and start a relationship with her on 11 of January of 2013.
 She was married by the town hall with her husband David.
 She got a baby of more or less one year old.
 She was very angry with her husband and I start to meet her in them bar.